cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 printflush(message1);
 ```

-compiles to
+compiles to:

 ```mlog
 print "fissile-matter\ndormant-cyst\ntungsten\ncarbide\noxide\n"
 printflush message1
 ```

-When `target` is set to `8`, the code instead compiles to
+When `target` is set to `8`, the code instead compiles to:

 ```
 print "tungsten\noxide\ncarbide\n"